Mr Eazi

-Oluwatosin Ajibade (born 19 July 1991), better known by his stage name Mr Eazi, is a Nigerian singer, songwriter, and record executive.
-He is the pioneer of Banku music, a fusion of sound he describes as a mixture of Ghanaian highlife and Nigerian chord progressions and patterns.
+Oluwatosin Oluwole Ajibade (born 19 July 1991), better known by his stage name Mr Eazi, is a Nigerian singer, songwriter, and record executive.
+He is the pioneer of Banku music, a fusion sound he describes as a mixture of Ghanaian highlife and Nigerian chord progressions and patterns.
 Mr Eazi relocated to Kumasi in 2008 and enrolled at KNUST, where he began booking artists to perform at college parties.
 He showed interest in music after recording a guest verse on "My Life", a song that gained traction and became a popular record at KNUST.
-Mr Eazi released his debut mixtape About to Blow in 2013.
+Mr Eazi released his debut mixtape, About to Blow, in 2013.
 He gained an international audience following the release of the Efya-assisted single "Skin Tight".
-His second mixtape, titled Life Is Eazi, Vol. 1 – Accra To Lagos, was released in 2017.
+His second mixtape, Life Is Eazi, Vol. 1 – Accra to Lagos, was released in 2017.

+Life and career

 Early life and education

-Mr Eazi was born in Port Harcourt, the capital and largest city in Rivers State, Nigeria.
-He grew up in an entrepreneurial home.
-His mother owned a small business and his father is a pilot.
-The latter parent established his own private aviation consulting practice.
+Mr Eazi was born in Port Harcourt, the capital of Rivers State.
+He grew up in an entrepreneurial home and is a member of the Yoruba ethnic group.
+His mother is a business owner and his father owns a private aviation consulting practice.
 While attending primary school in Lagos, Mr Eazi had a brief stint in the school's choir.
-During his upbringing, he listened to records his dad would play for the family while having breakfast.
+During his upbringing, he listened to songs his dad would play for the family while having breakfast.
 At age 16, Mr Eazi relocated to Ghana to further his educational endeavors, enrolling in the mechanical engineering program at Kwame Nkrumah University of Science and Technology (KNUST).
-Mr Eazi started recording music during his time at KNUST.
-He contributed guest vocals to the track "My Life", a song that gained traction and became a popular record at KNUST.
-Prior to that, he established a party and promotion company called Swagger Entertainment.
-He used this platform to book shows and promote events on the campus of KNUST.
-When he was 23 years old, he returned to Nigeria and opened his own e-commerce platform.
-Mr Eazi told The Guardian newspaper he briefly worked for Schlumberger when he returned to Nigeria.
-He also told the aforementioned newspaper his business ventures included soft drinks import, gold mining, and food distribution.
-He told Highsnobiety he started about six business ventures.
+Mr Eazi started recording music during his time at the school, and contributed guest vocals to the track "My Life".
+The song gained traction and became a popular record at KNUST.
+Before that, he established a party and promotion company called Swagger Entertainment.
+When he was 23 years old, he returned to Nigeria and opened an e-commerce platform.
+In an interview with The Guardian newspaper, he said he briefly worked for Schlumberger upon returning to Nigeria.
+He also said his business ventures included soft drinks import, gold mining, and food distribution.
+Moreover, he told Highsnobiety that he started about six business ventures.
 In 2014, Mr Eazi quit being a club promoter after an artist failed to show up for the largest party he attempted to throw.
-On 7 June 2022, he graduated from Harvard University in Cambridge, USA.